RiyadSheikh27/RiyadSheikh27/README.md

 ### 🛠️ Current Projects

-- **Recipe-app-api** - A robust backend API for recipe management built with Django REST Framework
+- **Recipe-app-api** - A robust backend API for recipe management built with Django REST Framework using TDD approach
 - Contributing to open-source Django packages
 - Solving algorithmic problems on Codeforces to sharpen problem-solving skills